MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 This function only applies to syncs from Shopify to [!INCLUDE[prod_short](../includes/prod_short.md)] and can be useful if you need to restore deleted data such as products, customers, or deleted orders.

-## Update access token
+## Update the access token

-If [!INCLUDE[prod_short](../includes/prod_short.md)] can't connect to your Shopify account, try resetting access token.
+If [!INCLUDE[prod_short](../includes/prod_short.md)] can't connect to your Shopify account, try resetting the access token.

 1. Go to the search ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and choose the related link.
-2. Select the shop for which you want to get access token to open **Shopify Shop Card** page.
+2. Select the shop for which you want to get the access token to open the **Shopify Shop Card** page.
 3. In the **Code** field, enter the code.
 4. Choose the **Request Access** action.
 5. If prompted sign-in into your Shopify account.

 ## See Also